Plans: Shared, VPS, and Dedicated.

 The “enterprise” for $191.99/month.

-Now before you roll your eyes because FatCow uses there own in-house control panel (vDeck) it’s not bad at all.
+Now before you roll your eyes because FatCow uses there own in-house control panel (vDeck) it’s not so bad once you get used to it.
 In fact, the graphical user interface with it is quite nice.
 Really, works quite well and if you just can’t figure out how to change a setting like adding a FTP account or something there is a tutorial on the sidebar which can walk you through it.
-True, over the years I have become accustom to cPanel that InMotion and Hostgator use, but really I don’t mind the FatCow one at all.
+True, over the years I have become accustom to cPanel that InMotion and Hostgator use, in fact most web hosts use cPanel, but really I don’t mind the FatCow one at all.

 FatCow does offer a service that will help safeguard your files.
 Meaning they have a special service called SiteLock which 1 adds added protection to your server and 2 can restore any files that might have been corrupt if your website was infected with malware.
 This service is not free though.
 Instead you will have to pay an extra monthly expense.